Sabse Bada Khiladi: Plot

 Lallu is an orphan who was separated from his parents and brother in his childhood and has been brought up by foster parents.
 He travels to Bombay to look for a job and starts working as a loyal servant for rich businessman Jamna Das.
 One day he discovers Jamna Das's daughter Sunita drunk in a nightclub and takes her home.
-Jamna Das realises how loyal Lallu is and how he never took advantage of Sunita in her drunken state decides to get them married.
+Jamna Das realises how loyal Lallu is and how he never took advantage of Sunita in her drunken state and decides to get them married.
 Sunita immediately refuses as she is in love with Amit.
 When Jamna Das suddenly dies of a heart attack, his will and testament reveal that Sunita must marry Lallu or she will not be entitled to any of his wealth and estate.
 Seeing no other option, she marries Lallu but decides to have him killed with the help of Amit so that she can inherit all of her father's wealth.
 Sunita and Amit succeed in their plan to kill Lallu by poisoning him, putting him into a car, and crashing it to make it look like an accident.
 His death is considered suspicious, and the case is assigned to Inspector Vijay Kumar, who is a lookalike of the supposedly deceased Lallu.

 Vijay also has a twin brother Ajay, whom he lost during childhood.
 His brother was apparently murdered by Amit's father, Amar Singh, and the latter had raped a close friend's wife, who was Jamna Das's wife, Gomti.
 Later Gomti dies of a heart attack when in court Amar Singh (as a lawyer) falsely proves his 'innocence' and renders her guilty.
 This fact is not known by Sunita.
 But Vijay swears revenge against Amar Singh for what he did.